by Steven Doyle

 All the soup and sandwiches from New York Sub in Park City.

-The extra delicious fried chicken at Bbbop, with several locations including Greenville Avenue, will make you understand what Korean Fried Chicken is all about.
+The extra delicious fried chicken at Bbbop, located in Oak Cliff, will make you understand what Korean Fried Chicken is all about.

 Deli News is the closest thing we have to the real deal deli in Dallas.
 And I happen to love their pastrami sandwich and matzo ball soup.